 ASEC purchased and modified our first airplane, the Navion, in 2005, followed by a DHC-6-300 Twin Otter being leased as the second aircraft for our fleet in 2008.
 This was the beginning of our strategy of providing the Navy with affordable air platforms for testing developmental sensors and avionics with an experienced cadre of former USN test pilots and aircrew.

-Shortly after in 2009, ASEC opened our second location in Jacksonville, FL, near Naval Air Station Jacksonville – the nation’s third largest Navy base, where military personnel and allied forces specialize in anti-submarine warfare and training the best aviators in the world.
-The Jacksonville ASEC branch went on to be recognized as Jacksonville’s “Best Place to Work” by the Jacksonville Business Journal in February 2016.
+In 2009, ASEC opened our second corporate office in Jacksonville, FL.
+This office sits across the street from Naval Air Station (NAS) Jacksonville – the nation’s third-largest Navy base, where military personnel and allied forces specialize in anti-submarine warfare and training the best aviators in the world.
+In 2016, the Jacksonville ASEC office was recognized by the Jacksonville Business Journal as Jacksonville’s “Best Place to Work.”

-Continuing to grow and strive for success at every level, ASEC began the process of creating an Employee Stock Ownership Plan (ESOP) in 2011 so that ASEC could become beneficially employee owned.
+Continuing to grow and strive for success at every level, ASEC began the process of creating an Employee Stock Ownership Plan (ESOP) in 2011 so that ASEC could become beneficially employee-owned.
 We wanted to reward our employees that helped us build and grow the company.
 We always felt that we were a family-like business and that it was the right thing to do.
 That process was completed in 2018, enabling all employees to contribute to and share in the success of ASEC through the ESOP.
-Now everyone’s growth in ASEC is also rewarded by additional retirement financial security.
+Today, every employee’s growth in ASEC is also rewarded by additional retirement financial security.

-Beyond growing in expertise and serving the military through the life cycle of acquisitions programs from requirements, defense, and design to test and engineering and logistics work, ASEC launched a new department into development of interactive electronic technical manuals (IETMs) for NAVAIR and into development of a small deployable “Lockblade” UAV.
-These are two examples of projects initiated by ASEC employees which, within a couple of years, have grown into major company focal areas.
+Beyond growing in expertise and serving the military through the life cycle of acquisitions programs from requirements, defense, and design to testing and engineering and logistics work, ASEC launched a new initiative with the development of interactive electronic technical manuals (IETMs) for NAVAIR, and into the development of a small deployable “Lockblade” UAV.
+These are two examples of projects initiated by ASEC employees which have grown into major company focal areas.
 You too can take the initiative, turn an idea into a project, and lead a team!

 Lexington Park, MD – On Aug.
 7, Aviation Systems Engineering Company (ASEC) announced that the company has become 100 percent owned by the ASEC Employee Stock Ownership Plan (ESOP) Trust.
 Vincent Bellezza, ASEC CEO, said “the cornerstone of our success has always been our employees.
 When it came time make a decision to sell the company, we knew that the only group that the owners could sell to would be the people that we trust the most, our employees!
 Over 14 years, as a net-worked and synergistic team we have grown the company from the three original owners to over 200 professionals.
 We have always invested in our employees and this ESOP transition now allows them to financially participate directly in the growth of the company.”